rschuitema/misra/README.md

 # misra
 This project visualizes the misra violations of a code base.
 It is able to visualize the violations of the MISRA C2004 and MISRA C2012 standards.
+It parses the output of the tool <a href="https://scitools.com/">understand</a>.

 # usage
 1. Run the tool <a href="https://scitools.com/">understand</a> to analyse the codebase for misra violations.